Kamala Harris supports freeing ex-aide from NDA after $35G settlement deal: reports

 CALIFORNIA PAPER URGES BIDEN TO PICK KAREN BASS OVER KAMALA HARRIS FOR RUNNING MATE

-In 2011, Harris' office and Carbaugh reached a deal through which Carbaugh would receive $34,900 if she agreed to leave quietly, according to a document obtained by Business Insider.
+In 2011, Harris' office and Carbaugh reached a deal through which Carbaugh would receive $34,900 if she agreed to leave the department quietly, according to a document obtained by Business Insider.

 The specifics surrounding Carbaugh’s departure remained murky.

-The agreement came up before -- during Harris’ brief presidential run -- but has now resurfaced as she appears to be on the shortlist to join Biden on the Democratic Party's 2020 ticket.
+The existence of the NDA isn't revelatory but Harris is facing new scrutiny as she appears to be on the shortlist to join Biden on the Democratic Party's 2020 ticket.

 Biden’s VP vetting team has seen the settlement document, a former staffer for the senator told Business Insider.

-In the settlement, Carbaugh agrees not to take make any claims of harassment, retaliation or discrimination -- though there is no evidence that any such claims had anything to do with the settlement.
+In the settlement, Carbaugh agreed not to make any claims of harassment, retaliation or discrimination -- though there is no evidence that any such claims had anything to do with the settlement.

 “The parties agree not to disclose, discuss or provide the contents or terms of this agreement to third parties,” the document says, adding that under the terms of the settlement neither party admits any wrongdoing.